TobiasFancee/CIPs/DraftCIP.md

 Definitions: Pool Stake - Total stake delegated to a stake pool in ADA.
 Pledge -  Amount of stake pledged by a stake pool in ADA.
 Leverage - The ratio between Pool Stake and Pledge.
 Pledge Benefit -  The reward a stake pool earns for their pledge in ADA in a single epoch.
 Total Rewards - The total reward a stake pool earns in ADA in a single epoch (includes pledge benefit).
 APY - Annual Percentage Yield, the expected annual return on investment for staking represented as a percentage of the original investment.

 As you can see, this proposal successfully gives low leverage stake pools much higher rewards than high leverage stake pools.
+This is achieved by both the proposed saturation mechanism and pledge benefit.
 You can also see that “pool splitting” is no longer an effective way to maximize rewards.

 [CIP 23]: <https://cips.cardano.org/cips/cip23/>
 [Conclave protocol]: <https://iohk.io/en/research/library/papers/conclavea-collective-stake-pool-protocol/>